bigearth/bitblog/_posts/2018-02-27-bitbox-scaffolds.md

 });
 ```

-You'll need to allow CORS on your remote server to accept in coming requests.
+You'll need to allow CORS on your remote server to accept in coming requests if you're using the React scaffold.

-## React

-This initial release only supports React but the intention is to have a registry where people can post scaffolds and an API for `bitbox` to install them.

 ## Summary

+This initial release only supports React and node but the intention is to have a registry where people can post scaffolds and an API for `bitbox` to install them.

 W/ BITBOX Scaffolds you can now create a $BCH app in under a munute.
 This should accelerate how quickly developers can create Bitcoin Cash apps.
 Go developers go!